pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Dad's whispered comments didn't escape me, even when he thought they did.

-"She's already living in a magical realm," he muttered to mom, his voice a mix of concern and mockery that he found clever.
+"She's already living in a magical realm," he muttered to mom, with a mix of concern and mockery that he found clever.
 "Are you sure it's okay to take her to a magic show?"

 "It's just a show.
 Can you be a little easy on Aria...
 She's just an innocent child that has a little trouble with different realities," mom explained.
 She might have thought she was being considerate.